endojs/endo/packages/ses/docs/secure-coding-guide.md

 # Secure Coding Guidelines under SES

-SES (Secure EcmaScript) is a JavaScript-based programming environment that makes it easier to write *defensively consistent* programs.
+SES is a JavaScript-based programming environment that makes it easier to write *defensively consistent* programs.
 We define **defensive consistency** as a program (or function, or service.. something written in code) that provides correct service to its correctly-behaving